MicrosoftDocs/azure-devops-docs/docs/extend/support/help.md

 # Get help

-Our goal is to help you be successful developing for **Visual Studio Team Services**.
+Our goal is to help you be successful developing for **VSTS**.
 For any of the following:

 * Technical / how-to questions
 * Bugs (or potential bugs)